aschuerch/bactofidia/README.md

 The different versions of the packages that are run are defined in the `envs/` folder.

+The first time bactofidia is run it generates all virtual environments which can take a considerable time.
+Do not interrupt this process!
+The ne

 ## De-bugging and testing

 For debugging or testing purposes, the pipeline itself can be dry-run with